 New Report Ranks All Fifty States on Government Spending Transparency

-States that have created or improved their online transparency have typically done so with little upfront cost.
-Top-flight transparency web portals can save money for taxpayers, while also restoring public confidence in government and preventing misspending and pay-to-play contracts.
+Collectively, states present information about hundreds of billions of dollars of government spending in great detail.
+That transparency can save money for taxpayers, while also restoring public confidence in government and preventing misspending and pay-to-play contracts.